Rohan-Thoma/Mobile_Ad_Click_Prediction/README.md

 * If we could train the model on whole 50 million data points , then the score would be much better but keeping in mind the real world application of the solution , the reduction in log-loss would contribute very little value in the business standpoint as we have not been able to see any considerable improvements in the values of the confusion matrix.
 * So we can conclude that by engineering 6 different types of new features , we are able to get one of the least log-losses 0.39065 on the test data even though we are not able to get significant improvement in the confusion matrix values.

-### Scores from the various machine learning models are given below:
+### ✅Scores from the various machine learning models are given below:
 <table style="width:100%">
   <tr>
     <th>Model</th>